Siege of Osaka: In popular culture

 The siege is the subject of Hiroshi Inagaki's historical drama "Ōsaka-jō monogatari" (engl.
 The Tale of Osaka Castle, UK; some other English titles: "Daredevil in the Castle", "Devil in the Castle", "Osaka Castle Story") (1961) with Toshiro Mifune in the leading role.
 It is also the backdrop for Tai Kato's musical film Brave Records of the Sanada Clan (1963).

 The fall of Osaka is (for most of the characters) the final level in the Samurai Warriors series, also serving as the climax of Hattori Hanzō's, Ieyasu's and Yukimura's stories.
 Called the "Osaka Campaign", it compiles all the battles of the Winter and Summer Campaigns.
 In the computer game Shadow Tactics: Blades of the Shogun, the siege of Osaka castle is the setting of the first (and demo) mission.

 The siege of Osaka also is the main setting for the tv show, Samurai Rabbit: The Usagi Chronicles.

 The protagonist, Tsugumo Hanshirō, of the film Harakiri, mentions his status as a veteran of the siege of Osaka Castle.

 The events of the siege and its fallout form the backstory for the 1974 Toei TV series Unmeitōge.

-A manga titled Issak, was about a man who survived a betrayal of his own fellow student, who fled after the fall of the castle.
+A manga titled Issak is about a man who survived a betrayal of his own fellow student, who fled after the fall of the castle.
 Then, he went on to Europe, just to find and kill him in midst of Thirty Years War as a mercenary of the Palatinate, while his nemesis, a mercenary for the Spanish Empire.

 The siege campaign serves as the setting for the video game Nioh's final two DLC.
 The game's second DLC, "Defiant Hope", is set during the Winter campaign whereas the third DLC, "Bloodshed's End", is set during the Summer campaign up through the fall of Osaka castle and the beginning of the Genna Era.